edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:SupplyChain_Packaging.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004312
-Comments: Any material with which supply chain goods are packaged, such as a box or bubble wrap.
+rdfs:comment | Any material with which supply chain goods are packaged, such as a box or bubble wrap. edi3:cefactBusinessProcess | Buy-Ship-Pay

 Properties: